tc39/how-we-work/how-to-participate-in-meetings.md

 order for a proposal to move forward in the stages.
 This is something that the committee feels strongly about, and in past cases a single person disagreeing with a proposal has helped us rework and improve proposals rather than letting them through to the next stage.
-As such, breaking with consensus can be very disruptive and shouldnt be done unless necessary.
+As such, breaking with consensus can be very disruptive and shouldn't be done unless necessary.
 For this reason you will often see delegates say that they might not like a solution very much, but will not break consensus unless other delegates are also not happy with a solution.
 Breaking consensus alone is a very strong signal.